mitre/test-harness-interface/PopHealth Record Match Interface.md

 ### Security Implementation Guidance
-RESTful service invocations should be via the HTTPS protocol.
+All RESTful service invocations should be via the HTTPS protocol.

 The process of authenticating with any of the involved FHIR Servers is outside the scope of this interface.